OK, Money Talks News readers: I’d like to have a heart-to-heart here.

 5. You have a character flaw

-Let’s get right down to it; you may be in debt and you may stay in debt because you are simply too lazy, too weak or too self-indulgent.
+Let’s get right down to it: You may be in debt and stay in debt because you are simply too lazy, weak or self-indulgent.

 Remember, I’ve been there.
 I’m not judging; I’m looking in the mirror.
 We want to think our debt is the result of forces outside ourselves — the hospital stay, the lousy economy, the housing market.
 However, at the end of the day, we need to take responsibility for our own actions.